Thomashighbaugh/nvim-forge/.github/README.md

 │  ├──  hi.dict
 │  └──  README.md
 └──  stylua.toml
-│  │  │  └──  vue
-│  │  │     ├──  html.json
-│  │  │     ├──  javascript.json
-│  │  │     ├──  pug.json
-│  │  │     └──  vue.json
-│  │  ├──  gdscript.json
-│  │  ├──  gitcommit.json
-│  │  ├──  global.json
-│  │  ├──  glsl.json
-│  │  ├──  go.json
-│  │  ├──  haskell.json
-│  │  ├──  html.json
-│  │  ├──  java.json
-│  │  ├──  javascript
-│  │  │  ├──  javascript.json
-│  │  │  ├──  react-native-ts.json
-│  │  │  ├──  react-native.json
-│  │  │  ├──  react-ts.json
-│  │  │  ├──  react.json
-│  │  │  └──  typescript.json
-│  │  ├──  kotlin.json
-│  │  ├──  kubernetes.json
-│  │  ├──  latex
-│  │  │  ├──  latex-snippets.json
-│  │  │  └──  vscode-latex-snippets.json
-│  │  ├──  latex.json
-│  │  ├──  lua.json
-│  │  ├──  markdown.json
-│  │  ├──  meson.json
-│  │  ├──  norg.json
-│  │  ├──  org.json
-│  │  ├──  package.json
-│  │  ├──  python
-│  │  │  ├──  base.json
-│  │  │  ├──  comprehension.json
-│  │  │  ├──  debug.json
-│  │  │  ├──  python.json
-│  │  │  └──  unittest.json
-│  │  ├──  rust.json
-│  │  ├──  scala.json
-│  │  ├──  shell.json
-│  │  └──  sql.json
-│  └──  yaml.lua
-├──  spell
-│  ├──  en.dict
-│  ├──  en.utf-8.add
-│  ├──  en.utf-8.add.spl
-│  ├──  es.dict
-│  ├──  hi.dict
-│  └──  README.md
-└──  stylua.toml
 ```
-The `lua/` subdirectory is where the majority of the configuration resides, with the `core/` subdirectory containing the core configuration, `config/` containing the configuration for plugins when a more substantial configuration is necessary for a plugin and `resources/` containing the enumeration of and initial setup configurations for the various plugins used by the configuration and managed by `lazy.nvim`.
+The `lua/` subdirectory is where the majority of the configuration resides, with the `core/` subdirectory containing the core configuration, `plugins/config/` containing the configuration for plugins when a more substantial configuration is necessary for a plugin and `plugins/` containing the enumeration of and initial setup configurations for the various plugins used by the configuration.
+All of which is, of course, managed by `lazy.nvim`.
 Within the `resources/` subdirectory is an additional `lang/` subdirectory that contains the configuration for language servers and other language-specific configuration.

 ## Inspiration